EdmontonPy/edmontonpy/README.rst

 EdmontonPy
 ==========

-A website devoted to promoting Python in Edmonton.
+A website devoted to promoting Python.
+Helping a lot of learners in their carrer.

 Getting Started
 ===============

 EdmontonPy is a standard Django website.
 Deployment is done using EdmontonPy-Ops.
-To install use pipenv.
+To install use pipenv,follow the lower command

 .. code-block:: text